Quicken: Related products

 The Quicken brand had extended to other personal and household areas, including healthcare, but these extra applications are now defunct.

 Quicken Health Expense Tracker was a free online tool for healthcare consumers enrolled in participating health plans.
 Users could "manage and direct their health care finances, view and organize medical expenses, payments and service histories, and download and organize personal health claims data."
 The Quicken Medical Expense Manager was a desktop software tool for managing healthcare paperwork, tracking claims and payments, and consolidating related information.

 Quicken Kids & Money was a Web-based program that aimed to help parents teach five- to eight-year-old children how to earn, spend, save, and share money.

 The only remaining extended product is Quicken Home & Business, which is aimed at smaller/less complex businesses than would use QuickBooks.
 Quicken Home & Business encompasses management of rental properties, and is only available on the Windows platform.

 Software as a service

 Quicken Online was a free, hosted solution (see software as a service) by Intuit.
 Intuit hosted all of the user's data, provided patches and regularly upgraded the software automatically.
 Initially, this was launched as a monthly paid subscription, and was a free service for over a year.

 Intuit completed the acquisition of competitor Mint.com on November 2, 2009.
 Quicken Online was discontinued on August 29, 2010, and users were encouraged to transition to Mint.com.
+When Intuit sold Quicken to H.I.G.
+Capital, Mint.com remained with Intuit rather than being part of Quicken.

+Quicken introduced a cloud-based service, Simplifi, in 2020.

-Beginning with Quicken 2018, Quicken became a subscription service.
+Beginning with Quicken 2018, the Quicken desktop software became a subscription service, with support provided with the subscription.
 Annual memberships can be purchased directly from Quicken.com.
 Quicken no longer associates the year with the release, the name is merely e.g. "Quicken Deluxe".